wheerdam/linuxjoy/linuxjoy-api.md

 ## The JoyFactory Class

 The `JoyFactory` class provides an enumeration and hides platform-specific procedures to access the controllers in the system. `JoyFactory` will enumerate and use `LinuxJoystick` directly if it detects that it is running in Linux.
 It will use the [native library interface `NoJoy`](native-api.md) otherwise.

-This behavior can be overridden to always use the `NoJoy` native library by setting the `JoyFactory.ALWAYS_USE_NATIVE` boolean variable to `true`.
+`JoyFactory` default behavior can be overridden to always use the `NoJoy` native library even in Linux by setting the `JoyFactory.ALWAYS_USE_NATIVE` boolean variable to `true`.

 ### Enumeration